Stanford Seed & Stanford King Center on Global Development—

 In 2011, Bob and Dottie King seized a unique opportunity to alleviate poverty by fueling job creation in partnership with the Stanford University Graduate School of Business (GSB).
 The Kings established the Stanford Institute for Innovation in Developing Economies, better known as Seed, to leverage the GSB’s innovative mindset and deep expertise in entrepreneurship.
 Seed works in developing economies to foster new entrepreneurial ventures and train entrepreneurs to scale existing enterprises.

-In 2018, Seed and the Stanford Institute for Economic Policy Research (SIEPR) created a joint venture called the Center on Global Poverty and Development (CGPD), a research center working to improve the lives of the world’s poor.
-By catalyzing Stanford’s distinctive strengths in research of global poverty and development, the Center is working collaboratively and purposefully to turn path-breaking research into real-world results.
+In 2018, Seed and the Stanford Institute for Economic Policy Research (SIEPR) created a joint venture called the Stanford King Center on Global Development, a research center working to improve the lives of the world’s poor.
+By catalyzing Stanford’s distinctive strengths in research of global poverty and development, the Stanford King Center is working collaboratively and purposefully to turn path-breaking research into real-world results.

 Expanding around the world